CheyenneMDavid/foraging-link-ui/README.md

 To address this, Post.js was integrated into both components, enabling more consistency in styling and behavior across the different views.

 To enable the list page for posts to display the posts in a condensed manner, conditional logic was added via the "isListPage" prop and was used to format the image display and create truncated text in the list page.

+### Handling Comments and Replies

+The app allows users to comment on posts and reply to existing comments.
+To manage this functionality efficiently:

+- **`CommentCreateForm`** is a reusable component used for posting top-level comments on posts.
+- **`ReplyCreateForm`** was created separately because reusing `CommentCreateForm` inside comments led to import conflicts and structural issues.
+- **`ReplyCreateForm`** is imported into `Comment.js` specifically for handling replies to existing comments.

+#### **Additional Fixes to Ensure Replies Display Correctly:**

+- Fixed retrieval logic so replies are properly linked to parent comments.
+- Updated **CommentsSection** and **Comment** components to correctly handle and display nested replies.
+- Ensured **likes_count** and **replies_count** are correctly passed and rendered to track comment interactions.
+- Debugged API calls and adjusted how state updates to prevent missing or duplicated replies.

+This structure **avoids circular imports, improves retrieval accuracy, and ensures a functional commenting system.**

 ---